-Find the minimum-cost path between an origin and destination across a raster friction surface.
+Find the minimum-cost path between an origin and destination across a raster friction surface, optionally through an ordered sequence of intermediate waypoints.
 The cost surface must be in a projected CRS with equal-area cells (not EPSG:4326).
 Cell values represent traversal friction (cost per unit distance).
 Higher values = more expensive.
 NA cells are impassable.

 - cost_surface